-We will soon have opportunities for research grant funding under the Climate Science for Service Partnership: China (CSSP China).
-Calls are planned to open on 2nd March 2015 and close on 1st May 2015.
+We now have opportunities for research grant funding under the Climate Science for Service Partnership: China (CSSP China).
+Calls close on 1st May 2015.
+CSSP Programme research opportunities

 Through CSSP China (supported by the BIS UK-China Research and Innovation Partnership Fund) we are developing a strongly bi-lateral partnership between the Met Office, the China Meteorological Administration (CMA), the Institute of Atmospheric Physics (IAP) at the Chinese Academy of Sciences, and other key institutes within China and the UK.